matitalatina/pokespeare-docker/README.md

 ## FAQ

-- *Why did you use three repositories instead of only one?* Because the CI/CD pipelines are easier to manage having distinct repositories per project.
+- *Why did you use three repositories instead of only one?* Because the CI/CD pipelines are easier to manage.
+- *I'm lazy, do you have a live website that shows this stuff?* Of course!
+Just go to [https://pokespeare.mattianatali.dev/](https://pokespeare.mattianatali.dev/).